Wonkyu-Lee/Vivaldi-GN/docs/reference.md

       This is intended to be used when subprojects declare arguments with default values that need to be changed for whatever reason.

+  set_path_map [optional]

+      Function used to specify path overrides.
+See "set_path_map" function for details
 ```

 #### **Example .gn file contents**